5 eye conditions linked to sun damage

 The cornea is the clear outer covering of the eye and can be considered the “skin” of your eye.
 Just like skin can be sunburned so can the cornea.

 A sunburn of the cornea is called photokeratitis.
+Some more common names for photokeratitis are welder's flash, snow blindness and arc eye.
 This is a painful inflammation of the cornea caused by unfiltered UV ray exposure.

 Did you know that unfiltered UV exposure can cause or accelerate cataract development?